-Students who are identified as doing unsatisfactory work in one course will be sent an email that encourages them to attend an academic success workshop designed to increase basic collegiate skills.
+Students identified as doing unsatisfactory work in one course will be sent an email that encourages them to attend an academic success workshop designed to increase basic collegiate skills.
 They will also be informed about other academic resources on campus.
-In addition to this basic outreach, students who are identified in 2 or more courses will be contacted individually in an effort to better diagnose and address the academic challenges they face.
+In addition to this basic outreach, students who are identified in two or more courses will be contacted individually in an effort to better diagnose and address the academic challenges they face.
 These students are at the greatest retention risk.

-- Please only identify students who are at risk (i.e. unsatisfactory work or performance) at this point in the semester.
+- Please identify students who are at risk (i.e. unsatisfactory work or performance) at this point in the semester.
 This process is not punitive.
 We want to help students before it is too late, so please report students who exhibit any warning signs (habitual tardiness, poor attendance, lack of attention in class, non-participative in class), even if they have not failed a formal assignment.

 - If none of your students are at risk of failing your course, simply leave all fields blanks and click submit; this will indicate to us that you have completed the student assessment and will not receive additional requests to participate in the program.

-- Providing the student’s grade and number of absences is optional; however, reporting the student’s grade and/or number of absences is encouraged to obtain a comprehensive view of the student.
+- Providing the student’s grade and the number of absences is optional; however, reporting the student’s grade and/or number of absences is encouraged to obtain a comprehensive view of the student.

 - At the conclusion of the semester, each Department Chair will receive a comprehensive report of faculty submissions and student contacts.